flybywiresim/aircraft/fbw-common/src/wasm/cpp-msfs-framework/README.md

 assign unique IDs.

 Also see:
-- Example and Pushback modules for examples of custom writable sim objects
+- Example and Pushback modules have examples of custom writable sim objects
 - [MSFS SDK Documentation: SimConnect Data Definition](https://docs.flightsimulator.com/html/Programming_Tools/SimConnect/API_Reference/Events_And_Data/SimConnect_AddToClientDataDefinition.htm)

 #### ClientDataAreaVariable (Custom Data Area)
-SImConnect also allows to define custom SimObjects using memory mapped data between clients to send and receive arbitrary data to and from the sim.
+SimConnect also allows to define custom SimObjects using memory mapped data between clients to send and receive arbitrary data to and from the sim.

 It requires a local data struct as a template type which is used to hold the data.